 - Diabetic screening

 Your optician has the skill, equipment and expertise to test your eyesight more readily than your doctor.
-Make use of him and do not be put off by examination charges.
+Make use of them and do not be put off by examination charges.
 Your sight is worth much more.

 You will be exempt from these fees anyway if you are in one of the following categories: